 - Have relevant products, services, information for your target audience

 - Approach – seek advice on whether you duplicate all pages, produce a single page, prepare a pruned down version, or recreate.

 - Design – is your current English design going to appeal – localisation of design and content is an important consideration as well as being mobile responsive

-- Hosting options – so the website can be seen quickly and not blocked
+- Chinese web hosting options – so the website can be seen quickly and not blocked

 - Translate or copywrite (or a bit of both) – to quickly grab your audience attention and build up connections

 - SEO – in order to rank, some investment in keywords and optimisation will be a good idea – many of the same principles apply as at home in terms of building your presence, updating content and analysing data.

 - Point of contact – calls, emails, or WeChat?
 How to deal with communications in Chinese?

 Don’t forget to consider social media options to complement your web presence.
 Chinese are more likely to find you first on social media and then check out your website.

 Use Google Translate to assist with understanding, but do not rely on it for production of professional information representing you online.
 Do not use plugin translations on your site.